 Preparing for and Responding to Cyber Security Incidents

-Download CSOC Protect Notice, Preparing for and Responding to Cyber Security Incidents (PDF), September 2012
+Download ACSC Protect: Preparing For and Responding To Cyber Security Incidents (PDF), September 2012

 - Cyber security incidents can include denying, disrupting or stealing of information on ICT systems.
 In addition to the damage done to Australia's economic wellbeing and thereby to all Australian citizens, such compromises damage the reputation of affected organisations, undermine public confidence in the Australian government and unnecessarily consume scarce money and staff resources to continually clean up compromises.
 Agencies should assess the value of information stored on their networks and apply security measures commensurate to the risk.

 - Cyber security incidents affecting government networks can be costly to agencies, consuming money and staff resources.
 In particular, agencies can be impacted through:

 - lost or stolen information that could harm Australia's economic wellbeing, national security or the privacy of Australian people

 - staff time and costs associated with restoring systems to a trusted state.

 - It is imperative that cyber security incidents are reported and resolved in an efficient and timely manner.
 The severity, scope, amount of damage and therefore cost of a cyber security incident increases with every hour it remains unresolved.
 The following advice will enable quicker response to a cyber security incident.

 - While responding to cyber security incidents quickly is important, agencies can implement strong mitigations to prevent incidents occurring in the first place and enable rapid detection.
 DSD's Strategies to Mitigate Targeted Cyber Intrusions document provides guidance in this area.
 DSD's Cyber Security Operations Centre (CSOC) provides government with a better understanding of sophisticated cyber threats and coordinates operational responses to cyber events of national importance across government systems.